 The total SAGF support package includes five years guaranteed support of tuition, stipend, subsidized health insurance, and $3,000 per year for professional travel, purchase of computers, or other professional development needs and activities.

-Bunton-Waller Graduate Awards Program
+Bunton-Waller Graduate Assistantship Program

 Named in honor of Mildred S. Bunton and Calvin H. Waller, the first-recorded African American alumna and alumnus of female and male Penn State graduates, the Bunton-Waller Fellowship is a merit-based assistantship given to students with strong academic and professional potential who bring diverse perspectives, identities, and interests to Penn State.